nutanix/ntnx-api-cmdlet-help/md/en-US/Get-VM.md

 ```

 ### -Count
-Number of VMs to display
+Number of VMs to display.

 ```yaml
 Type: Int32